-When transporting a vehicle, secure vehicle to trailer or pickup box with suitable tie-downs.
+When transporting this vehicle, secure it to trailer or pickup box with suitable tie-downs.
 Using ordinary ropes is not recommended.

+Do not tow this vehicle behind a car or other vehicle.
+Use a trailer or pickup.
 Never tip this vehicle on end for transporting.
-We recommend that you carry the vehicle in its normal operating position (on all 4 wheels).
+The vehi-cle must be in its normal operating position (on all 4 wheels).